Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 | :---------------------------------: | :-----------------------------------------------------: |
 | Put functions and data in one place | Make sure that your class does one thing and do it well |

-the following image is a test to determine if your class applies or violates the SRP principle.
+The following image is a test to determine if your class applies or violates the SRP principle.

 ![image-2](https://github.com/0xGhazy/0xGhazy/assets/60070427/c3615624-c0f7-4921-bd88-f6306dacc5e7)

 ## The Liskov Substitution Principle (LSP)